hackclub/winter/alialiwa2005.md

 Step 18: Set up the other pis as Kubernetes "nodes."

-Step 19: Experiment with Kubernetes!
+Step 19: Experiment & hack with Kubernetes!
 Congrats on building your private cloud!

 Step 20: Install monitoring software, deploy your own websites, block ads on your network with PiHole, link to rgb lights, pair with other projects, create a custom case... perhaps you'd want to program and attach some status leds via the pis' GPIO pins...
 Whichever path you choose to travel with this build, you can HACK! :)